thoslin/UnofficialLTTNotifierExtension/docs/PrivacyPolicy.md

 If we discover that a user is under the age of 13 through information they have volunteered or otherwise, we will inform them that they are unable to use our services.

 ## Changes to this privacy policy
 From time to time we may update this policy.
-When we do so, we will revise the last edited date and the effective date.
+When we do so, we will revise the last edited date.
 We encourage users to check this page for any changes to keep apprised of how we handle information we collect through our services.

 ## Acceptance
 By using our services, you signify your acceptance of this policy and our terms of service.
 If you do not agree with this policy, you may not use our services.
 Your continued use of our services following changes to this policy will be deemed your acceptance of those changes.